daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## Amazon API Gateway

 The Amazon API Gateway is a serverless and scalable service used for building a serverless API service with AWS Lambda, EC2, other AWS services, and other publicly accessible endpoints.
-Supports RESTful APIs and WebSocket APIs.
+Supports RESTful APIs (stateless) and WebSocket APIs (stateful).

 ### REST vs HTTP APIs